umbralcalc/umbralcalc.github.io/_posts/technically_unnatural.md

 The story anthropomorphizes these technical concepts into everyday human judgements made by a lazy bureaucrat.

-All of the artwork is hand-drawn with graphite pencils and painted with watercolour.
+All of the artwork is hand-drawn with ink pens and colour pencils.
 Some further layout and touch-ups have been done on computer.

 <center><img src="../assets/technically_unnatural/page-1.svg"/></center>